ELee-Wuollet13/Hal9000/README.md

 _This app has been tested in Google Chrome_

+## To Do List

+_ Apply styling:
+- Center input box and output string
+- Color output for more visibility
+- Add calculation animation

 ## Known Bugs

 _This app will display results repeatedly in the console log, but it otherwise without bugs_